ajmccredie/black-jack/README.md

 https://ui.dev/amiresponsive?url=https://ajmccredie.github.io/black-jack/ shows the different views in preview:
 ![Preview of different views](assets/images/readme/responsiveness_check.png)

-The user will encounter the included features in a manner similar to the order shown below:
+The user will encounter the included features in a manner similar to the order detailed in the "Structure" description.

 ## Technologies